 but one fire pump was hooked up to the horizontal shaft that used to power one grinder at the main mill.

 This picture came from a paper mill anniversary book,

 showing an operator feeding 2-foot long bolts of wood.

 I might be able to get some pulp grinder info from the big paper mill in Wisconsin Rapids.

 I hear they still have a row of these groundwood pulp grinders, but they aren't used.

 And I could use a picture of a Beloit wet-lap machine,

 I suspect there's some working wet lap machines in the Fox River Valley yet, but probably more automated.

-Here's a copy of one corner of a blueprint showing one of the 3 pulp grinding dams.
+Here's a copy of one corner of a 1912 blueprint showing Lower Dam when it had pulp grinding.

 This dam can be seen from Highway 13 on the south side of Park Falls.